-A power of attorney (POA) is a legal document that allows you (the “principal”) to appoint any individual (the “agent” or “attorney-in-fact”) to manage your financial, medical, or other legal affairs.
+Power of attorney (POA) is a legal document that grants someone you choose (called the “agent” or “attorney-in-fact”) the authority to manage your financial, medical, or other legal affairs.

-Power of attorney laws vary by state.
-So, you need to download the power of attorney form specific to North Dakota.
+Power of attorney laws vary by state, so you need to download a power of attorney form specific to North Dakota (ND).

 Because there are different types of power of attorney, the form you need depends on what the POA is for and when it will take effect.